MicrosoftDocs/learn/learn-pr/azure/secure-azure-resources-with-rbac/includes/4-grant-access.md

 ## Summary

-In this exercise, you learned how to grant a user access to create and manage virtual machines in a resource group using the Azure portal.
-In the next exercise, you look at how to grant access using PowerShell.
+In this unit, you learned how to grant a user access to create and manage virtual machines in a resource group using the Azure portal.
+In the next unit, you look at how to grant access using PowerShell.